XSockets/XSockets.NET-4.0/README.md

 Below you can see an empty implementation, where you store the messages is up to you!
 It is also your own responsibility to make sure the logic is valid, but the methods in this plugin will be called when you use the pattern described above...
 Calling `Queue`, `OnlinePublish` and `OfflineSubscribe`

 *Note: You should also handle the lambda expressions passed into the `Queue` method so that only clients matching the expression will receive messages when they are back online.*

+    //using System;
+    //using XSockets.Core.Common.Protocol;
+    //using XSockets.Core.Common.Socket;
+    //using XSockets.Core.Common.Socket.Event.Interface;
+    //using XSockets.Core.Common.Utility.MessageQueue;

     public class MyOfflineQueue
         : IOfflineQueue